epfl-ada/ada-2024-project-adapocalypse/README.md

 1. How are women sidelined in movies?
 2. Does gender parity among actors influence a movie's economic performance, ratings, and global reach?
 3. How do character tropes related to women affect their narrative function and presence in films over time?
-4. How does the gender of a movie’s director influence the gender equity in the representation of actors, particularly women?
+4. How does the gender of a movie director influence gender equity in a movie ?
-5. What role does the Bechdel Test play in predicting a film's representation of genders, and how does it correlate with the critical and financial success of films?
+5. What role does the Bechdel Test play in predicting cinematic gender representation, and how does it correlate with mediatic and financial success ?

 ### Tools, Libraries, and Datasets